 Booderee National Park is tucked into the south-east corner of Jervis Bay on the NSW South Coast.
-Pack your winter wettie and there’s nothing stopping you from making the most of the park in the cooler months.’
+Jon reckons if you pack your winter wettie, there’s nothing stopping you from making the most of the park in the cooler months.

-2020 also happens to be the 25th anniversary of the park being handed back to the local Wreck Bay Aboriginal community.
+2025 is the 30th anniversary of the park being handed back to the local Wreck Bay Aboriginal community.
 For me, that’s what makes this area so special – the chance to learn how the Dhurga Traditional Owners lived at one with the land.

 Start planning your winter trip to Booderee National Park and see if you can squeeze in all the best activities while you’re there.